andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_02_Types_Objects.rst

 Strings
 &&&&&&&

 Another important built-in type is *strings*.
-These are sequences of characters, and they are usually the same thing as words; in computer programming, however, they can take the form of words such as "movie_theater", which joins two words together with an underscore.
+These are sequences of characters, and they are usually the same thing as words; in computer programming, however, they can take the form of compound words such as "movie_theater", which joins two words together with an underscore.

 You can assign a string to a variable the same way we did with integers: